top of page

 epic stick grenade german m24 2.jpg

-The also make the later M43 stick grenade versions in grey and the sand colour.
-These also unscrew at the head.
-Costing only a couple of pounds more.
+Epic also makes the later M43 stick grenade versions in the grey and sand colour.
+These also unscrew at the head and only cost a couple of pounds more.

-There is no point mentioning anyone else stick grenades, they are either a solid lump of painted wood, or priced ridiculously!
-Even relics only sell the lumps of wood for £18.
-They used to do a smoke grenade version, but sadly this is out of stock, or I would have been really tempted.
+There is no point mentioning anyone else's stick grenades; they are either a solid lump of painted wood or priced ridiculously!
+Even Relics only sells the lumps of wood and that at £18!
+They used to do a smoke grenade version, but I've not seen it available lately, or I would have been really tempted.

 bottom of page